Is the phrase “All lives matter” an appropriate response to the phrase, “Black lives matter”?

 Here are some of the things I have done on behalf of this endeavor:

-One: When I was in college, I majored in secondary English education, and I did my student teaching in Guatemala for a semester because I wanted to be exposed to a culture that was very different from mine.
+One: When I was in college, I majored in secondary English education.
+And I did my student teaching in Guatemala for a semester because I wanted to live in a different culture.

-Three: I put myself in situation where I am likely to make friends with folks from different racial and ethnic (and socioeconomic) groups.
+Three: I put myself in situations where I am likely to make friends with folks from different racial, ethnic, and socioeconomic groups.

 Four: I read literature by People of Color.
 Some of my favorite authors are bell hooks, Audre Lorde, Cornell West, and W.E.B.
 Dubois.